OFC Program Director | Washington, DC

-The OFC Program Manager is a full-time position, preferably based in Washington, DC.
+The OFC Program Director is a full-time position based in Washington, DC.
 A successful candidate will be self-motivated, resourceful, collaborative, and work well in partnership with others.
 Occasional travel will be required.

 For more information and to apply, visithttps://www.gsw.edu/resources/facultyandstaff/hr/employment.
 Click on “Georgia Southwestern State University Applicant Portal.”
 Select “View All Jobs” and select this position.
 Then click the green “Apply for Job” button on the top right of the page.
 The site will prompt you to create an account if you are a new user.
 Feel free to contact us with any questions.

-The Program Manager for Operation Family Caregiver will report to RCI’s Executive Director who is based in Americus, Georgia.
+The Program Director for Operation Family Caregiver will report to RCI’s Executive Director who is based in Americus, Georgia.
 This is a grant-funded position, and employment is contingent upon grant funding.

 - Design, implement, and coordinate program activities and conduct research to achieve program goals